AIzaSyCx0PM-3N_RmbMTt2SRm-GX9AD-tAsfpC8 Skip to main content

 By General, Architects & BuildersNo Comments

 While other types of home design trends remain steady throughout the years, trends in tiles change quickly.
-Out of date flooring can really stick out like a sore thumb.
+Out-of-date flooring can really stick out like a sore thumb.

 Hexagon-shaped

-This year hexagon-shaped tiles have become the preferred choice for bathroom floors.
-The traditional rectangles and squares that have decorated these spaces for decades have slowly been replaced by other geometric shapes.
+In recent years hexagon-shaped tiles have become a preferred choice for bathroom floors.
+The traditional rectangles and squares that have decorated these spaces for decades are being replaced by more modern tile designs.
+Hexagons offer an appealing aesthetic that looks great in a variety of colours, textures, and sizes.

 Timber Look Tiles